Alfred Pennyworth: Post-Crisis and Zero Hour

 In the Post-Crisis comics continuity, Alfred has been the Wayne family butler all of Bruce's life and had helped his master establish his superhero career from the beginning.

 In addition, he was Bruce's legal guardian and father figure following the murder of the boy's parents.
 Alfred's history has been modified several times over the years, creating assorted versions.
 In one such version, Alfred was hired away from the British royal family by Bruce's parents, and he virtually raised Bruce after they were murdered.

-Meanwhile, another version of Alfred's Post-Crisis life was slightly more closely linked to his Pre-Crisis counterpart.

-In this version, Alfred is an actor on the English stage who agrees to become the Waynes' butler to honor his father's dying wish that he continue the "family business" of serving the Waynes, his father having been butler for Bruce's grandparents.
+Another version of Alfred's Post-Crisis life was slightly more closely linked to his Pre-Crisis counterpart.
+In this version, Alfred is an up-and-coming actor on the English stage who agrees to become the Waynes' butler to honor his father's dying wish that he continue the "family business" of serving the Waynes; his father having been butler for Bruce's grandparents.

 At the time he begins working for the Waynes, Bruce is a young child.
-After several months, Alfred voices the desire to quit and return home to continue his life as an actor.

-However, these plans are momentarily forgotten when young Bruce returns home after getting into a fight with a school bully.
-Alfred teaches Bruce to outsmart the bully, rather than use brute force.
-When Alfred's advice works, Bruce asks him to stay, and he agrees without a second thought.
-Shortly afterward, Bruce's parents are murdered, and Alfred steps in as the boy's legal guardian.
+After only a few months, Alfred informs the Waynes that he will resign his post, feeling that the role of a butler is beneath him.
+That same day, Bruce returns home after getting in a fight with a school bully.
+Alfred advises him to outsmart the bully rather than use physical force.
+The advice works, and when Bruce asks his parents if Alfred can stay, he agrees without a second thought.
+When Bruce is left orphaned by the murder of his parents, Alfred steps in as his legal guardian.

 Alfred later helps Bruce raise his adopted wards Dick Grayson, Jason Todd, and Tim Drake, all of whom also become his crimefighting partner, Robin.
 He also has close friendships with other members of the Batman family, including Barbara Gordon and Cassandra Cain.
 Alfred often acts as a father figure to Bruce, and a grandfather to Dick, Jason, and Tim.
 He is also highly respected by Batman's fellow superheroes, including Superman, Wonder Woman, Green Lantern, and the original Teen Titans.

 Alfred has also been romantically linked to Dr. Leslie Thompkins, a Wayne family friend who is also aware of Bruce's secret identity.
 He ends the relationship after she apparently allows Stephanie Brown to die from neglect.
 He also develops feelings for Tim Drake's stepmother, but again, nothing comes of it.